-In this part, we provide a more in-depth comparsion between our proposed contrastive search and the current state-of-the-art decoding method, nucleus sampling.
-To this end, we compare the generated results of SimCTG using these two decoding methods.
-Specifically, we vary the probability p for nucleus sampling and the α (Eq.
-5) for contrastive search to generate results using prefixes from Wikitext-103 test set.8 We evaluate the generated results from two aspects: (1) generation diversity and (2) perplexity of the generated text (gen-ppl).
-Both metrics are described in section §4.1.2.
-Figure 4 plots the results of different decoding methods along with the human performance.
-For nucleus sampling, when p is small (i.e. $p \leq 0.7$), its generation perplexity is comparable to that of human.
-However, the diversity is notably lower than human performance, meaning it stuck in undesirable repetition loops (Holtzman et al., 2020).
-On the other hand, when p is large (i.e. $p \geq 0.95$), the generation diversity is close to that of human but the generation perplexity is significantly higher.
+perplexity is comparable to that of human.
+However, the diversity is notably lower than human performance, meaning it stuck in undesirable repetition loops [13].
+On the other hand, when p is large (i.e., $p \ge 0.95$), the generation diversity is close to that of human but the generation perplexity is significantly higher.
 Such high perplexity means the generated text is very unlikely, therefore being low quality.
 As for contrastive search, when $\alpha \in [0.5, 0.8]$, it yields generation diversity and perplexity that are both comparable to human performance.
 These results demonstrate the superiority of contrastive search as it better balances the trade-off between the generation diversity and perplexity.